-Transport revenues (#4 ransport revenues (#4.4) EITI sub-Requirement Summary of main findings Source(s) of information Summary of stakeholder views Recommendation on compliance with the EITI provisions Proposed corrective actions and recommendations The MSG has agreed a definition of materiality with regards to transportation revenues (#4.4) In the absence of an explicit materiality threshold for transport revenues, it can be assumed that the general materiality threshold used for selection material revenue streams also applies to transport revenues.
-As described under Requirement 4.1, we then employed the implicit materiality threshold of UAH 85m for companies, and UAH 3.0bn for revenues.
-69 According to the EITI Report, two material SOEs provide data on transportation services for thousands of customers; Ukrtransgaz and Ukrtransnafta.
-Both are UAEITI (2020), '2017 Ukraine EITI Report', section 5.2.5, pp.65-77.
-Available at: http://eiti.org.ua/do cuments/zvit-ipvh- ukrai-ny-2017/.
+Transport revenues (#4.4) EITI sub-Requirement Summary of main findings Source(s) of information Summary of stakeholder views Recommendation on compliance with the EITI provisions Proposed corrective actions and recommendations The MSG has agreed a definition of materiality with regards to transportation revenues (#4.4) In the absence of an explicit materiality threshold for transport revenues, it can be assumed that the general materiality threshold used for selection material UAEITI (2020), '2017 Ukraine EITI Report', section 5.2.5, pp.65-77.
+Available at: http://eiti.org.ua/documents/zvit-ipvh- As part of consultations, the IA and stakeholders clarified that there were no specific materiality thresholds used to establish the scope of reporting for transportation revenues.
+Meaningful progress In accordance with Requirement 4.4, Ukraine must establish whether transportation revenues are material, and indicate what level of disaggregation should be sought for revenue streams also applies to transport revenues.
+As described under Requirement 4.1, we then employed the implicit materiality threshold of UAH 85m for companies, and UAH 3.0bn for revenues.85 ukrai-ny-2017/.
 Accessed on 30 June 2020.
-Ukrtransgaz JSC (2018), 'Audited financial statements 2017'.
-Available at: http://utg.ua/utg/ab out- company/reports.ht ml Ukrtransnafta JSC (2018), 'Audited financial statements 2017'.
-Available at: http://www.ukrtran As part of consultations, the IA and stakeholders clarified that there were no specific materiality thresholds used to establish the scope of reporting for transportation revenues.
-According to the IA, reporting from material oil and gas companies on payments to Ukrtransgaz and Ukrtransnafta were deemed as immaterial, based on data received from material companies.
-Payment data was nonetheless sought from companies, though only some reported.
-Transportation revenues per paying company (regardless of materiality under 4.1) was sought from Ukrtransgaz and Ukrtransnafta, but not received.
-Meaningful progress In accordance with Requirement 4.4, Ukraine must establish whether transportation revenues are material, and indicate what level of disaggregation should be sought for transportation revenues (i.e. coverage of disaggregated data).